giellatekno/oahpa/sms/00_readme.txt

 ==>apostrophes (already inluded in spellrelax source code) ==>we also need spellrelax for Skolt Saami ẹ ~ e (the first one always to be shown, the second one to be accepted)

-In Numra, the ordinals do not work yet
+In Numra, the ordinals do still not work
-===> neither way works String to Numeral or Numeral to String ==> also in both cases it shows String to Numeral input
+===> the actuall words are from sme

 Link to the dictionary
 ==> perhaps also a link to saan.oahpa.no?

 =====
-Notes on the next Oahpa compilation
+Wishes on the NEXT Oahpa compilation
 =====
 The next compilation shall include the following part-lexica (other part-lexica in ~/src can be ignored for now):
 * a_sms2X